NOTE: THIS POST IS PART OF THE 4-PART "Marketing Recipes for Failure" SERIES

 Ah, the wasteful ‘spray and pray marketing’ approach.

 It’s just like using a shotgun to hit your target instead of a sniper rifle.
-The shotgun spraying ammo all over the place and maybe catching a piece of your target while the sniper rifle zooms in and hits your target dead center.
+The shotgun sprays ammo all over the place and maybe catches a piece of your target while the sniper rifle zooms in and hits your target dead center.

 In marketing, for my money, I choose the accuracy of the sniper rifle.
-I want to hit my target market dead-on every time.
+Why?
+Because I want to hit my target market dead on every time.

-Now unless your business is drowning in excess cash… so much so that you have an extreme need to just throw money overboard to lighten your load… a real strategic approach is needed to ensure that your marketing gets the biggest bang-for-the-buck.
+Now, unless your business is drowning in excess cash, so much so that you have an extreme need to throw money overboard to lighten your load, a real strategic approach is needed to ensure that your marketing gets the biggest bang for the buck.

 Spraying your marketing message out to anyone and everyone and hoping that the right someone will immediately come knocking at your door just doesn’t cut it.

 On many occasions, I’ve seen businesses get frustrated and give up on a great marketing strategy because when they applied it, they used a ‘spray and pray marketing’ approach.

 It didn’t work out well.

 They essentially threw out costly resources and got extremely frustrated and discouraged.